-7. Manual Network install of CentOS
+7. Manual Network install of AlmaLinux

 7.1.
 Local Graphical Installation with attached screen

-Our first test in network booting the CentOS installer will be done by attaching a keyboard and screen to the compute node.
+Our first test in network booting the AlmaLinux installer will be done by attaching a keyboard and screen to the compute node.
 Below is the configuration used to boot locally.
 It adds two labels to the PXELINUX configuration, one for the installer and one rescue mode.

 We have to at least append the inst.repo